-Later, in the beginning of 2000, I was working to take the UK’s largest holiday sales media online for the first time.
+Later, in the beginning of 2000, I was working to take the UK’s largest holiday sales media online.
 For the first time, I had a decent salary and was able to attend a couple of friends’ weddings abroad: one, to New Zealand, all open roads, magnificent scenery, open people and warm and welcoming integration.

 Tell us about Earth Changers, what is it?